 Homework can make an important contribution to a child’s progress at school.
 As well as reinforcing learning in the classroom, homework helps children to develop the skills and attitudes they will need for successful independent lifelong learning.
 Homework is set in-line with the school’s policy, with tasks planned to appropriately challenge all pupils.
 Weekly activities focus on English and numeracy to reinforce and consolidate skills taught.

-We are working towards becoming an Eco school and value the benefits of outdoor learning.
+We are an Eco school and value the benefits of outdoor learning.
 Children are stimulated by the outdoors where they can undertake a range of practical activities to support and enhance learning across the curriculum.
 Our Foundation Stage and Key Stage One pupils benefit from Forest School activities and tending growing beds to produce fruit and vegetables to use in cooking activities.
 Further up the school, opportunities are built into the curriculum for children to continue learning beyond the classroom including undertaking fieldwork and enquiry based-work in the local area.

 We strive to ensure that our children’s attainment in core and foundation subjects is in line with or exceeding their potential when we consider the varied starting points of children.
 We measure this carefully using a range of materials, but always considering age related expectations.
 Our aim is to ensure that children will be academically and socially prepared for life in high school and in modern Britain and the world.